abreits/amqp-ts/README.md

 What's new    <a name="whatsnew"></a>
 ----------

+### version 0.11.0
+ - revised amqp-ts logging, see [Logging](https://github.com/abreits/amqp-ts/wiki/Logging) in the wiki for more details
+ - fixed bug in tutorials library reference

 ### version 0.10.4
  - added amqp-ts examples for the [RabbitMQ tutorials](https://www.rabbitmq.com/getstarted.html)
  - fixed a bug in the queue.rpc